Do You Need Pool Chemicals With a Sand Filter? Complete Guide

 Backwashing Impact

-Regular backwashing removes 2-3 inches of pool water, which slightly dilutes chemical levels.
+Regular backwashing removes pool water, which slightly dilutes chemical levels.
 Test and adjust chemicals after backwashing, especially if you backwash frequently during heavy use periods.

 Enhanced Filtration

-Consider adding diatomaceous earth (DE) during backwashing to improve filtration down to 2-5 microns.
+Consider adding diatomaceous earth (DE) to your sand filter to improve filtration down to 3-5 microns.
 This doesn't eliminate chemical needs but can reduce the amount of organic matter that consumes chlorine.

 Troubleshooting Chemical Issues